 Appropriate Vaccine Usage

-This tells you the percentage of patients who have received the pneumonia and flu vaccines.
+This is the percent of patients who were administered the pneumonia and flu vaccines.
 High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This is the percent of residents that needed increased assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's could indicate decline of a resident's health.
+This is the percent of patients who required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile